-The best ways to sleep after ACL surgery is very much dependent on what works best for you
+The best ways to sleep after ACL surgery are very much dependent on what works best for you

-- Sleep disturbance after ACL surgery is very common and can very from person to person.
+- Sleep disturbance after ACL surgery is very common and can vary from person to person.

-- Below we highlight some tips on the best way to sleep after ACL surgery.
-This of course is not just talking about the sleeping position itself but also what sort of discomfort you are likely to experience following on from an ACL reconstruction and what measures you can take to alleviate the discomfort.
+- Below, we highlight some tips on the best way to sleep after ACL surgery.
+This, of course, is not just talking about the sleeping position itself but also what sort of discomfort you are likely to experience following an ACL reconstruction and what measures you can take to alleviate the discomfort.

-- Often the first few days of sleeping after ACL surgery are the toughest and it is common to struggle to find a comfortable sleeping position.
+- Often, the first few days of sleep after ACL surgery are the toughest, and it is common to struggle to find a comfortable sleeping position.

-- Sleeping can be a big issue for some people in the first 1 to 2 weeks in particularly.
+- Sleeping can be a big issue for some people in the first 1–2 weeks in particular.
 This initial phase of your ACL recovery timeline can be a challenging period for people who may only achieve small bouts of 2 to 4 hours of sleep at a time.

-- Knowing how to sleep after ACL surgery is about understanding what position works best for you to ensure that your body and knee gets the rest it requires to heal and recover.
+- Understanding how to sleep after ACL surgery is about testing what position works best for you to ensure that your body and knee get the rest required to heal and recover.

-- However many surgeons will not require you to wear a knee brace or splint either during the day or at night following ACL surgery
+- Yet, many surgeons will not require you to wear a knee brace or splint either during the day or at night following ACL surgery.

-What can I do to improve my sleeping after ACL surgery?
+What can I do to improve my sleep after ACL surgery?

 The best ways to sleep after ACL surgery are achieved by applying a combination of measures before you go to bed.
-It’s not just your sleeping position that is important but also a number of other factors that when followed will greatly assist you with achieving a good nights sleep.
+It’s not just your sleeping position that is important.
+There are a number of other factors that, when followed, will greatly assist you in achieving a good night’s sleep.